 Step 3: Once you are inside the router settings, switch to Wireless Settings and make a note of the Wireless mode, the SSID and the channel.

-If you have protected your Wi-Fi with a password, also note down the security mode used (WPA, WEP or WPA2) and your secret passphrase.
+If you have protected your Wi-Fi with a password, also note down the security mode used (WPA, WEP or WPA2) and your password (or secret passphrase).
 Close the browser window.

-Step 4: Next we need to configure PALIN, our second router.
-First reset the router to factory defaults by hard-pressing the reset button for about 10 seconds.
+Step 4: Next we need to configure SLAVE, our second router.
+First reset the router to factory defaults by hard-pressing the reset button with a pin for about 10 seconds.

-Now connect the PALIN router to your computer using the Ethernet cable.
-Put one end of the cable in any of the LAN ports available on the router and the other end in your computer’s Ethernet port.
+Now connect the SLAVE router to your computer using the physical Ethernet cable.
+Put one end of the cable in any of the LAN (Ethernet) ports available on the router and the other end in your computer’s Ethernet port.
 Make sure the router is powered on.

-Step 5: Open the browser again and type 192.168.1.1 – the default internet IP address of your PALIN router.
-If you are not using a Linksys router, try 192.168.0.1 which is the default for Netgear and D-Link routers.
+Step 5: Open the browser again and type 192.168.1.1 which is likely the the default internet IP address of your SLAVE router.
+If you are not using a Linksys router, try 192.168.0.1 which is the default IP for Netgear and D-Link routers.

 Then go to Setup – > Advanced routing and change the current mode from Gateway to Router.
 In some routers, this is listed as NAT and in that case, you need to disable it.
-Next disable DHCP Server since our main OBAMA router will handle the task of assigning IP addresses to devices connecting to the wireless network.
+Next disable DHCP Server since our main router will handle the task of assigning IP addresses to devices connecting to the wireless network.

-Finally, change the IP address of the PALIN router to any free address in your LAN.
-For instance, if the IP address of OBAMA router is 192.168.30.1, you can safely assign a fixed IP address of 192.168.30.2 to PALIN.
+Finally, change the IP address of the SLAVE router to any free address in your LAN.
+For instance, if the IP address of MASTER router is 192.168.30.1, you can safely assign a fixed IP address of 192.168.30.2 to SLAVE.
 Also make sure that the Subnet mask is the same as determined in Step 1.
 Save the settings of the SLAVE router and close the browser window.

-C: Connect the Two Routers with a Cat-5 Cable
+C: Connect Two Routers with a Cat-5 Cable

-Now that we have configured the routers, it’s time to connect them with a physical Ethernet cable.
-Your main OBAMA Router probably has five (1+4) ports – the WAN port (or the Internet port) should be connected to the ISP modems as before.
-Pick any of the available LAN ports on the router and connect it to any of the LAN ports on the PALIN router using an Ethernet cable.
-That’s it.
+Now that we have configured the routers, it’s time to connect them with an Ethernet cable.
+Your MASTER Router probably has five (1+4) ports.
+The WAN port (or the Internet port) should be connected to the ISP modem.
+Pick any of the available LAN ports on the MASTER router and connect it to any of the LAN ports on the SLAVE router using an Ethernet cable.
+We’re done.

-Now that everything is setup, you can connect your computer and mobile devices to the second router using either a wired connection (the three ports are still free) or over Wi-Fi.
-Since everything is part of the same home network, all your shared folders, music libraries, photos, and other files will be accessible from all computers and mobile devices that are connected to the network.
+Since the two routers are part of the same home network, all your shared folders, music libraries, photos, and other files will be accessible from all computers and mobile devices that are connected to the network.